dsnoeijer/angular/aio/content/guide/upgrade.md

 </code-example>

-The `LocationUpgradeModule.config()` method accepts a configuration object that allows you to configure options including the `LocationStrategy` with the `useHash` property, and the URL prefix with the `hashPrefix` property.
+The `LocationUpgradeModule.config()` method accepts a configuration object that allows you to configure several options.
+These options include the `LocationStrategy` with the `useHash` property, and the URL prefix with the `hashPrefix` property.

-The `useHash` property defaults to `false`, and the `hashPrefix` defaults to an empty `string`.
+The `useHash` property defaults to `false`, the `hashPrefix` defaults to an empty `string`.
 Pass the configuration object to override the defaults.

 <code-example language="typescript">